AeroKingdom/ZRK/README.md

 # ZRK
-A WIP proxy site to circumvent school/work web filters
+a wip proxy to circumvent web filters